-An elderly man returns to Spain after visiting the US during the Gold Rush and losing his fortune.
+An elderly man returns to Spain after spent some time in Peru looking for gold mines and losing his fortune.
 He returns because his son has died leaving two daughters, and the son has left a note stating that one of the two is a bastard child.
 The grandfather hopes to find out which is his true granddaughter.Written by

 7 of 7 people found this review helpful.

 Was this review helpful to you?